Frequently Asked Questions

 Do you manage investments?

 Investment management is just one part of implementing a financial plan.
 Having an RVPF advisor on subscription includes investment advice on all accounts as part of the regular fee.
 Some clients choose to outsource the day-to-day investment management to RVPF as part of a fee off-set program, which includes coordination of contributions to keep up with applicable IRS limits, account rebalancing, determination of asset location, implementation of Roth conversions and tax management.
 There is no minimum level of investable assets.
 Some clients start out with RVPF with a highly negative net worth often due to student loans.

 Why is there a reduction in certain financial planning fees when using RVPF asset management?

 Highly effective asset management is not a small or simple task.
 RVPF is committed to partnering with DIY investors.
 However, investment coaching and education is a time-intensive task so the fee off-set is designed to provide parity between the two styles of investment management.

 Betsy recognizes that each person has their own values about money, however, she believes that a healthy relationship with money includes looking at life through a lens of abundance.
 Nearly all clients of RVPF are inclined to be charitable to causes close to their heart and Betsy both supports and actively encourages a commitment to generous giving.

 What is your approach to investment management?

 Betsy manages investments based on three principles.
 1) Reduce administrative expenses through high-quality and low cost funds.
 2) Do not attempt to "beat the market" through individual stock picking, market timing (buying and selling in response to market news or predictions), or other complex investing strategies.
 3) Be tax aware.
-RVPF stays abreast of tax law and individual circumstances to engage in tax minimization strategies.
+RVPF stays abreast of tax law and individual circumstances to engage in household level tax minimization strategies.